György Thurzó: Elizabeth Báthory arrest

 György Thurzó is notably remembered for his pivotal role in the apprehension and confinement of the Hungarian Countess Elizabeth Báthory, a process that notably lacked a formal trial.
 Thurzó's engagement in the Báthory case originated from serious accusations against her.
 Elizabeth Báthory, hailing from an influential Hungarian noble family, faced allegations of torturing and murdering numerous young women.
 The total number of her alleged victims is a matter of debate, but she is frequently referred to as one of history's most prolific female serial killers.

 Amidst swirling rumors and reports, Emperor Matthias, purportedly alarmed by these disturbing claims, assigned Thurzó the task of probing into Báthory's activities.
 Thurzó, vested with substantial judicial and administrative authority, spearheaded this investigation, which included extensive testimonies from witnesses and survivors.

 In December 1610, Thurzó apprehended Báthory and four of her supposed co-conspirators.
-Báthory was subsequently detained in her Čachtice Castle, situated in modern-day Slovakia.
+Báthory was subsequently detained in her Csejte Castle, Hungary situated in modern-day Slovakia.
 Notably, while her accomplices faced trial and execution, Báthory herself was never formally tried.
 She was instead subjected to house arrest, a decision potentially swayed by her aristocratic status and the possible political repercussions of a public trial.

 Amidst these historical accounts, an alternative theory suggests that Thurzó might have framed Báthory.
 This theory posits that Thurzó, perhaps motivated by political or financial interests, manipulated evidence or testimonies against Báthory.
 Torture was notably used to obtain confessions and statements.
 Some historians speculate that her immense wealth and lands were appealing to her contemporaries, including Thurzó, who might have seen an opportunity in her downfall.
 This viewpoint adds another layer of intrigue to the case, underscoring the possibility of a conspiracy against Báthory.

 Thurzó's involvement in the Báthory affair, whether as a lawful investigator or as part of a larger scheme, signifies the intricate interplay of justice, politics, and personal agendas in early 17th-century Hungary.
 His actions in ending what was perceived as Báthory's criminal spree were crucial, yet they also illuminate the intricate dynamics of power among the Hungarian nobility, the monarchy, and the Habsburg dominion.
 This incident remains a significant chapter in Thurzó's career and the broader narrative of Central European history during this period.